 (At this point you can spoon the mixture into your serving glasses (or straight into your mouth, I won’t judge), or if you want to pipe it, then you can put the whole bowl of cheesecake filling into the fridge for 10-20 minutes to firm it up slightly and make it easier to pipe.)

 Spoon or pipe a layer of filling into each glass.
 Spoon or pipe some more of the caramel sauce on top (I put mine in a small squeezy bottle with a round nozzle), and sprinkle some of the remaining biscuit crumbs around the edge.
-Spoon or pipe over some more cheesecake filling, add more caramel and crumbs, and repeat again if your serving glasses allow.
+Continue the layers as many times as your serving glasses allow.
 Top with more caramel sauce, and decorate with chocolate sprinkles, or any other decorations you desire.

 Chill for 20-30 minutes to firm up (or eat immediately if you just can’t wait.)